ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-concepts.md

 A key aspect of the Skate Advisor is the conversations possible with the Watson driven chatbot.
 The following section details the conversational rules that define a human interaction with the Skate Advisor Chatbot.

 The Skater Language is the core of the system and is used in the following manner:
-* Trick recognition: Used by Watson Discovery to ingest material from online sources in order to recognize existing tricks and map to source material.
+* Trick recognition: Used by Watson Discovery to ingest material from online sources so it can recognize existing tricks and map to source material.
 * Skate conversations: Used by the chatbot to have meaningful conversations with the system user.
 * Trick classification: Store and classify a trick based on the textual description of the trick.
-Tricks that are classified in this way can have metadata attached to them such as location and video references.
+Metadata, such as location and video references, can be attached to tricks that are classified.

 ## Language elements
 {: #vcscar-concepts-lang-elem}